taskcluster/taskgraph/docs/tutorials/creating-a-task-graph.rst

         - myrepo_taskgraph.transforms.hello:transforms
         - taskgraph.transforms.task:transforms

 #.
-Finally we define the task under the (confusingly named) ``jobs`` key.
+Finally we define the task under the ``tasks`` key.
+The format for the
-   The format for the initial definition here can vary wildly from one kind to another, it all depends on the transforms that are used.
+   initial definition here can vary wildly from one kind to another, it all depends on the transforms that are used.
 It's conventional for transforms to define a schema (but not required).
 So often you can look at the first transform file to see what schema is expected of your job.
 But since we haven't created the first transforms yet, let's define our task like this for now:

    .. code-block:: yaml

-    jobs:
+    tasks:
         taskcluster:
             description: "Says hello to Taskcluster"
             text: "Taskcluster!"